 We clear the containers from ALP, paying all customs fees.
 We unload the boxes of books at our warehouse and sort them into piles by library project.
 Although Peace Corps volunteers still help their village apply for a library project, the Ministry of Education and Training has now taken the lead in terms of administering the project in Lesotho.
 A teacher from each school is selected to manage the library and uses the ALP library manual for guidance.
 This manual instructs the teacher how to set up and maintain the library.
 Additionally, some teachers visit other schools to learn from their library experiences.

 We are proud to have worked with the African Library Project for ten years and to have hosted the second ALP African Partner Summit in 2009.
 During the Summit, we hosted an international group of delegates to learn the best practices in small library development in which over 100 teacher-librarians attended.
 The US Ambassador to Lesotho attended a special celebration of our accomplishments and declared it “the most fun gathering” he had ever attended in his long career as a diplomat.

 What we have accomplished with ALP

-Since 2005, the African Library Project has started 391 libraries in Lesotho, reaching nearly 399,000 readers.
+Since 2005, the African Library Project has started 470 libraries in Lesotho, reaching nearly 500,000 readers (as of August 2018).
 The collaboration between the Ministry of Education and Training and the African Library Project has brought great success to this country and has led to an increase in test scores from previous years.
 The creation of libraries has affected many children and their choice to consider college or other forms of education as an option.